Lsh0x/murmure-api/examples/README_STREAMING_CLIENT.md

-# Rust Streaming Conversation Client
+# Rust Push-to-Talk Streaming Client

-A continuous streaming client that records audio in chunks and transcribes them in real-time, creating a conversation-like experience.
+A push-to-talk client: press and hold **SPACE** to record, release to stop and transcribe.
+Perfect for precise control over recording.

 ## Features

-- 🎤 Continuous audio recording in configurable chunks
+- 🎤 **Push-to-Talk**: Press and hold SPACE to record
+- 🛑 **Release to transcribe**: Release SPACE to stop and transcribe
 - 📡 Real-time transcription using streaming gRPC
-- 💬 Displays partial and final transcriptions as they arrive
-- 📝 Accumulates conversation transcript
+- 📝 Accumulates full conversation transcript
-- 🛑 Graceful shutdown with Ctrl+C
+- ⌨️ Simple keyboard controls (SPACE for record, Ctrl+C to exit)

 ## Prerequisites